-Preventive measures are key in avoiding headaches.
-But if you do end up with a tension headache, most doctors recommend the use of an OTC pain reliever such as Advil, which contains ibuprofen.
+Preventive measures are key in avoiding stress and tension headaches.
+But if you do end up with a tension headache, most doctors recommend the use of an OTC pain reliever, which contains ibuprofen.
 As with any medication, it's important to read the label before using it.

 While the minor tension headache is the most common type of headache, there are other types, including migraine, cluster and sinus headaches, as well as headaches resulting from illness or injuries.
+Learn more about headaches and identifying migraines through our resources.
 Most headaches do not require medical attention, but there are situations when a physician should be consulted.

 Contact a physician if your headaches: